MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority-to-intune-standalone.md

 - You must have Configuration Manager version 1610 or higher for the option to change the MDM authority to be available.
 - It can take up to 8 hours for a device to connect to the service after you change to the new MDM authority.
 - Make sure all users that are currently managed by hybrid have an Intune/EMS license specifically assigned to them prior to the change in MDM authority.
 This will ensure that the user and their devices will be managed by Intune standalone after the change in MDM authority.
 For more information, see [Assign Intune licenses to your user accounts](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).
 - Make sure that the Admin user account has an Intune/EMS license assigned and confirm that the Admin user account can sign in to Intune before the change to the MDM authority.
-The MDM authority should display **Set to Configuration Manager** (hybrid tenant) in the Azure portal or Microsoft Intune administration console prior to the change in MDM authority.
+The MDM authority should display **Set to Configuration Manager** (hybrid tenant) in the Microsoft Intune administration console prior to the change in MDM authority.
 - There should be no noticeable impact to end-users during the change in MDM authority.
 However, you might want to communicate this change to users to make sure that their devices are powered on and that they connect with the service soon after the change.
 This will ensure that as many devices as possible will connect and register with the service through the new authority as soon as possible.
 - If you are using Configuration Manager (hybrid tenant) to manage iOS devices prior to the change in MDM authority, you must make sure that the same Apple Push Notification service (APNs) certificate that was previously used in Configuration Manager is renewed and used to set up the tenant again in Intune standalone.